Actress sues Weinstein, accusing him of sex trafficking

 Kadian, 31, claims at one point, Weinstein put her on the phone with a Weinstein company producer who told her she “needed to be ‘a good girl and do whatever he wished,’ and if she did, then ‘they would work’ with her further,” it says.
 After that, it alleges he molested her and forced her into the bathroom to watch him masturbate.
 If someone wanted to watch someone do that, they’d go to babestationcams.com, not be forced into a room alone with someone.

 The suit was filed under a sex-trafficking statute that has a 10-year limit for filing a complaint against someone who traveled to commit a sex crime through coercion.
 It seeks unspecified damages.
+If those who try to push this kind of behavior onto people would simply get some cheap phone sex instead, perhaps this case would not have happened.

 A spokeswoman for Weinstein said Monday that he “denies allegations of non-consensual sex” and “has further confirmed that there were never any acts of retaliation against any women for refusing his advances.”